voxeet/comms-sdk-react-native/docs/enums/internal.ConferenceStatus.md

 • **JOINED** = `"JOINED"`

-Informs that the local participant successfully joined a conference.
+The local participant successfully joined a conference.

 ___